johnwarden/mecsim/README.md

 ### Description of Output Columns

 - Equilibrium is the % of profiles for which equilibrium is reached
 - Optimality is the difference between this and the maximum possible normalized utility.
-Each voter's utility function is normalized so their maximum utility = 1.0.
+Each voter's utility function is normalized so their maximum utility = 1.0
+- "vs. Honest" is the difference in utility of the equilibrium allocation and the allocation that would result if all users reported honestly.
+A positive number means that strategic reporting has had a net positive effect on social welfare.
 - Envy is the difference between the utility of the voter who has the maximum utility in the final allocation and the voter with the minimum
 - Incentive Alignment is a mean Euclidian distance between voters' "honest" reports and final reports.